Rtoax/test-linux/README.md

 If the source code file has a copyright information at the beginning, the copyright of the source code is the description content, otherwise, it is the copyright of the test-linux repository.

+If the code does not specify, then it follows GPLv3.
+Of course, BPF programs always follow GPLv2.

 # Links